Seventh Day Baptist Mission

 Seventh Day Baptist Missionary Society is a Baptist missionary society that was involved in sending workers to countries such as China as far back as the late Qing dynasty.
 It was organized in 1842 by Seventh Day Baptists and is still active in promoting the gospel of Jesus around the world.

 Summary

-Spreading the Gospel in the United States, Canada, and around the world is the goal of the Seventh Day Baptist Missionary Society.
+The purpose of the Seventh Day Baptist Missionary Society is to promote the sharing of the Gospel with all peoples.
+This will be carried out by partnering with individuals, churches, and ministries as they carry the message of salvation through faith in Christ, and teach His disciples to obey all that He commanded.

 The Society carries out national and international missions through education, information, and suggestions for tangible assistance.
 These are stepping stones to becoming a beacon to others around the world.

 In Guyana, India, Jamaica, Malawi, the Philippines, and across the globe, the funds and workers of the Missionary Society are ministering.
 The congregations of the United States and Canada, through their individual members, make up the foundation for our worldwide outreach.

 History

 Seventh Day Baptists have always been a missionary people.
 In 1664 Stephen Mumford immigrated to Newport, Rhode Island, and was encouraged in his witness by Seventh Day Baptist (then known as Sabbatarian Baptist) brethren in London, England.
 It was through his labors that the first Seventh Day Baptist Church was organized in Newport in 1671.
 AS soon as it became strong enough it sent out the minister to other parts of Rhode Island and Connecticut to preach the gospel and the Sabbath truth.
 A log meeting house was built in the Hopkinton area of Westerly in 1680, but the First Hopkinton church was not constituted until 1708.
 In the 1700s the mission work was to visit and preach to the scattered Sabbath-keepers, to nourish, strengthen and build them up.

 The General Conference, in its first meeting (1802), was a missionary movement established "that missionaries be sent out, instructed and supported by the General Conference."
 In 1818 a "Board of Trustees and Directors of Missions" was appointed.
 In 1821 the Seventh Day Baptist Missionary Magazine began its five-year history.
 In 1828 a more aggressive and independent society, "the American Seventh Day Baptist Missionary Society," was formed, and the next year the General Board of Missions of Conference turned the responsibilities of missions over to this new society.
 In 1839 a Hebrew Missionary Society was formed.
 In 1842 the SDB Missionary Association was started and was merged with the existing society to form the "Seventh Day Baptist Missionary Society."

 The home field was primary.
 But in 1844 interest grew in a foreign mission work.
 Through the years many fields have been entered.
 The date of entry and close of work, through missionaries from America, are given.
 Countries underlined indicate that a continuing national church has developed.